How to Travel Cheap: The Ultimate Guide to Exploring More for Less

 Planning a trip should be exciting, not exhausting— and that's where Travelfika comes in!
 With our smart AI-powered tools, insider tips, and seamless planning features.
 Read More

 For Europe, stop going straight to Paris or Amsterdam on a tight budget.
 We've spent brilliant long weekends in Budapest for less than a single night in a mid-range London hotel.
-Krakow's main square at dusk, with a beer from a local bar and pierogies from the market — that is not a compromise.
+Krakow's main square at dusk, with a beer from a local bar and pierogies from the market, is not a compromise.
 That is just better.
 Use Numbeo to compare the cost of daily life between destinations before you commit.
 It takes five minutes and it will change the way you think about where to go.

 We took a lot of bad flights before we got good at this.
-Not bad as in turbulence — bad as in we paid way too much and sat next to the bathroom.
+Not bad as in turbulence.
+Bad as in we paid way too much and sat next to the bathroom.
 Here's what actually works.

 Travel in Shoulder Season or Stop Complaining About Prices

 Peak season is when everyone else goes.
 Shoulder season is when we go.
 Late spring and early fall in most destinations give you the best combination of tolerable weather, manageable crowds, and prices that don't require a second mortgage.
 We've walked the Acropolis in early October with almost no queue.
 We've had beaches in Thailand nearly to ourselves in late April.
 The light was golden both times.
 The cost was significantly less.
-This is not a sacrifice; this is just going at a slightly different time than the Instagram algorithm told you to.
+This is not a sacrifice.
+This is just going at a slightly different time than the Instagram algorithm told you to.

 Where You Sleep Matters Less Than You Think

 We have slept in some extraordinary hostels and some deeply questionable ones.
-The difference between a good hostel and a bad one is rarely price — it's research.
+The difference between a good hostel and a bad one is rarely price.
+It's research.
 Modern hostels in major cities often have private rooms that cost less than a hotel but come with rooftop bars, community kitchens, and the kind of accidental friendships that turn into WhatsApp groups you're still in three years later.
 We met two of our now-closest travel companions in a six-bed dorm in Lisbon.
 The beds were narrow.
 The company was excellent.

-Guesthouses and homestays are where you get the real stuff — the family who cooks breakfast and tells you which street market is actually worth going to, not the one on the tourist map.
+Guesthouses and homestays are where you get the real stuff.
+The family who cooks breakfast and tells you which street market is actually worth going to, not the one on the tourist map.
 For groups or longer stays, vacation rentals with a kitchen change the entire financial math of a trip.
 And if you're open to a slightly longer commitment, house sitting through platforms like TrustedHousesitters lets you stay for free in exchange for looking after someone's home and possibly their extremely opinionated cat.

 Eat Where the Locals Are Eating, Not Where the Signs Are in English

-We cannot stress this enough.
 If the menu outside a restaurant has photos and is printed in five languages, walk past it.
 The best meal we had in all of Vietnam was at a plastic-table spot in a Hanoi alley where we pointed at what the person next to us was eating and just nodded.
 It was bún bò Huế.
 It cost almost nothing.
 It tasted like the country itself.

 Follow crowds of local workers at lunchtime.
 Street food stalls and market halls are your best friends.
-Many genuinely good restaurants — including some that would cost a fortune at dinner — offer set lunch menus at a fraction of the evening price.
+Many genuinely good restaurants, including some that would cost a fortune at dinner, offer set lunch menus at a fraction of the evening price.
 And if you have access to a kitchen, spend one morning at a local grocery store.
 The act of navigating a foreign supermarket, reading labels you don't understand, and coming home to cook something simple is, weirdly, one of the best travel experiences there is.

 Get Around Like Someone Who Actually Lives There